SachaWheeler/sachawheeler.github.io/projects/_posts/2015-3-27-The-First-100,000-Primes.md

 summary: A Book of numbers
 ---

-I've always liked books of numbers: logarythms, random, I dont care.
-I decided I wanted a book that contained lots of prime numbers, partly because I don't really understand much about them, but felt I should.
+I've always liked books of numbers: logarithms, phone, random, I dont care.

+I decided I wanted a book that contained lots of prime numbers, partly because I don't really understand much about them, but felt I should, and that this would help.

 ![](/images/primes/cover.png)